Table of Contents

 Foxconn’s client list includes nearly all of the technology industry heavyweights… and reads like a “who’s who” of the tech world.
 Some of its U.S. clients are Amazon, Microsoft, Intel, Google, Dell, Cisco, Nvidia and Apple, to name a few.

 Its client list also includes international powerhouses from China, Japan and Canada, among others.
-Quanta, Toshiba, Nokia, Sony and Nintendo are among that list.
+Quanta, Toshiba, Nokia, Sony and Nintendo are among the companies on that list.

 Foxconn has landed contracts to build some of the best-known electronic products in the world, including the Blackberry, iPad, iPhone, iPod, Kindle, Nintendo video games, Nokia devices, PlayStation and Xbox.